orbitalquark/textadept/doc/manual.md

 Many of Textadept's default modules come with configurable settings that can be changed from your *~/.textadept/init.lua* (which is executed after those modules are loaded).
 Each module's [API documentation][] lists any configurable settings it has.
-For example, in order to always hide the tab bar, disable character autopairing with typeover, strip trailing whitespace on save, and use C99-style line comments in C code, add the following to *~/.textadept/init.lua*:
+For example, in order to always hide the tab bar, shorten the "Find in Files" timeout prompt, disable character autopairing with typeover, strip trailing whitespace on save, and use C99-style line comments in C code, add the following to *~/.textadept/init.lua*:

     ui.tabs = false
+    ui.find.find_in_files_timeout = 5
     textadept.editing.auto_pair = nil
     textadept.editing.typeover_chars = nil
     textadept.editing.strip_trailing_spaces = true